ENCODE-DCC/chip-seq-pipeline2/docs/input_short.md

 6) Important parameters
     * `chip.crop_length`: Crop FASTQs with Trimmomatic. **WARNING**: Check your FASTQs' read length first.
 Reads SHORTER than this will be excluded while cropping, hence not included in output BAM files and all downstream analyses.
 It is 0 (disabled) by default.
-    * `chip.always_use_pooled_ctl`: (For TF ChIP-seq only) Always use a pooled control to compare with each replicate.
+    * `chip.always_use_pooled_ctl`: (For experiments with controls only) Always use a pooled control to compare with each replicate.
 If a single control is given then use it.
 It is disabled by default.
-    * `chip.ctl_depth_ratio`: (For TF ChIP-seq only) If ratio of depth between controls is higher than this. then always use a pooled control for all replicates.
+    * `chip.ctl_depth_ratio`: (For experiments with controls only) If ratio of depth between controls is higher than this. then always use a pooled control for all replicates.
 It's 1.2 by default.
+    * `chip.pval_thresh`: P-value threshold for peak-caller MACS2 (macs2 callpeak -p).
+    * `chip.fdr_thresh`: FDR threshold for peak-caller SPP (run_spp.R -fdr=).
+    * `chip.idr_thresh`: IDR (irreproducible discovery rate) threshold.

 7) [Resources](#resources)
     * If your FASTQs/BAMs are big (>10GB) then try with higher resource settings, especially for memory (`chip.[TASK_NAME]_mem_mb`).